apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_TOUCHSCREEN_DEVPATH - The path to the touchscreen device.
 This must be consistent with CONFIG_EXAMPLES_TOUCHSCREEN_MINOR.
       Default: "/dev/input0"
-    CONFIG_EXAMPLES_TOUCHSCREEN_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
-      is defined, then the number of samples is provided on the command line and this value is ignored.
-Otherwise, this number of samples is collected and the program terminates.
+    CONFIG_EXAMPLES_TOUCHSCREEN_NSAMPLES - This number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
     CONFIG_EXAMPLES_TOUCHSCREEN_MOUSE - The touchscreen test can also be